dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

 ## Equation

-The equation of simple regression is certainly one most people have encountered in their grade school math curiculum, as it is simply the equation for slope, or change of a dependent variable as a ratio of change in an independent variable.
+The equation of mutliple linear regression is certainly one most people have encountered in their grade school math curiculum, as it is simply the equation for slope, or change of a dependent variable as a ratio of change in an independent variables.
 The equation is as follows:

-<br /> y = &beta;<sub>(0)</sub> + &beta;<sub>x1</sub>... &beta;<sub>p</sub>
+<br /> y = &beta;<sub>0</sub> + &beta;<sub>x1</sub>... &beta;<sub>p</sub>

 *y* represents the response variable, *x* the independent variable, and beta zero and beta one indicate the intercept coefficient and the coefficient for the single feature respectively.

-The equation for multivariate linear regression is just an extension to this equation with a beta coefficient for every feature included.

 ## Linear Regression's Objective Function